openstack-archive/kloudbuster/doc/source/architecture.rst

 -----------------------------

-By default KloudBuster will rely on the Nova scheduler to place the various cient and server VMs.
+By default KloudBuster will rely on the Nova scheduler to place the various client and server VMs.
 As a result these VMs will be load balanced across all servers and causing the data path of the HTTP traffic to be quite random.
 This can be good to measure the scale on a random traffic pattern but sometimes it is more interesting to shape the HTTP traffic can be shaped to follow certain